-Having a good education will ensure you provide your child with the best start in life and the best possible opportunities for their future.
+Having a good education will ensure that each young person has the best start in life and the best possible opportunities for their future.

-We expect our pupils to attend every day and strive to maintain 100%.
+We expect our pupils to attend every day and strive to maintain 100% attendance and punctuality to school.
 Attendance is at the heart of realising potential, with school and national statistics recognising the impact good levels of attendance have on overall attainment and achievement.
 Pupils will have more choices about further and higher education or employment due to their success.